Image Source: Grand Canyon National Park

 The Grand Canyon Airport is also located in the town of Tusayan, only 7 miles from the South Rim and 2 miles from the park entrance.
 The airport currently has one runway and is served by three airlines, receiving flights from the North Las Vegas, Boulder City, and Henderson, NV airports.
 The airport also supports several local tour operators, including a variety of Grand Canyon airplane and helicopter tours.

-The South Rim is owned and operated by the National Park Service.
+The South Rim is managed by the National Park Service.
 Admission costs $30 for a single vehicle, and is good for 7 days at both the South and North Rims.
 The Park is open 24 hours a day year round, which makes it a perfect option for stargazers and sunrise or sunset enthusiasts.

 Once you’re in the National Park, transportation is free and reliable.
 A network of shuttle buses runs between many of the most iconic viewpoints year-round.
 Shuttle bus stops are clearly marked and do not require tickets.
 Simply hop on and hop off!